 Beth Turner is an Emmy-award winning television journalist who loves words and the power they carry to encourage, empower and equip all of us.
 She is a professional expressive writing facilitator and healing storyteller who hosts workshops, retreats, conferences because she sees over and over the transformative power of words.
 Beth is an author, published poet, wife, and mom to three boys, an adorable mutt named Squirt, a rabbit named Esther, and a few wayward backyard chickens.
 She is a TLA board member, a POW conference presenter, and an overall hands-in-the-air-fist-bump-sold-out believer in the transformative power of language!
 Beth works on our podcasts.

 Lesley Dobis: Writing stories about my dad lead me to my current work as a financial educator and coach.
 Being a massage therapist for the last 20 years taught me the importance of money management to survive in any entrepreneurial profession.
 In my spare time, I blog, share stories, and raise chickens on my Fabulous Farmette in northern New York state.
 Lesley works with us on finances and budgeting.

 Wendy Thompson, MFA is an arts educator and freelance writer in the Pacific Northwest.
 A self-proclaimed ARTivist, she employs all the arts to facilitate transformation and healing.
-Her TLA workshops support a variety of communities including LGBTQ+, faith groups, folks in recovery, and children of immigrants facing deportation.In addition to the TLAN Council, she also serves on the TLA Certification Committee.
+Her TLA workshops support a variety of communities including LGBTQ+, faith groups, folks in recovery, and children of immigrants facing deportation.In addition to the TLAN board of directors, she also serves on the TLA Education Committee

 Please see the contact us page to get in touch.